an independent television production company

-As passionate about people and stories as they are about television, their curiosity, interest in others and a real integrity runs through them like rock.
+As passionate about people and stories as they are about television, a curiosity in others and real integrity runs through them like rock.

 With careers spanning most genres, and awards gained from BAFTA, RTS and an International Emmy for Best Documentary, Rooster's current focus sits across Documentaries, Factual, Factual Entertainment and Daytime.

 Glasgow based, with proud northern roots and a global outlook, they have consistently developed and delivered returning hit series for network and international broadcasters from their homes in the nations and regions.